Manishearth/manishearth.github.io/source/_posts/2016-03-05-exploring-zero-knowledge-proofs.markdown

 <br>

 (The hashes here are calculated using SHA-1 for the hashing algorithm.
-It's not considered very secure anymore, but the secure ones all output huge hashes which don't fit on the page)
+It's not considered very secure anymore, but the secure ones all output huge hashes which spill over the page)

 Bob sends the public part of the table (the node-hash mapping) to Alice.
 Alice asks for nodes 1 and 2, and Bob reveals the entire table entry for those two nodes (including the nonce).